dwhathaway/app-office-locator/hacks/mobile-center-hack.md

 ![Search Results](img/mobile-center-hack/8-12-save-build.png)

-Mobile center will now go ahead and build your app, and create an APK file.
+App Center will now go ahead and build your app, and create an APK file.
 Go ahead, grab a cup of coffee, this will only take a few minutes, but you've got time.

 ### Step 13: Distribute your app